The Road to Wellville (film): Critical reception

-The film received mixed to negative reactions upon its release, with much criticism towards the scatological nature of the film.
+The film received mixed reactions upon its release, with much criticism towards the scatological nature of the film.
 Hopkins' portrayal of Kellogg was also singled out for criticism.
 The film has a 39% rating on Rotten Tomatoes based on 18 reviews.
 Despite this, not all reviews were negative.
 Writing in Bright Lights Film Journal, Tanfer Emin-Tunc commented: "It is a sophisticated blend of humor and documented historical material that seeks to question the various forms that race and class have assumed in twentieth-century American society."

-Gene Siskel gave it a thumbs-down review, and was audibly displeased when Roger Ebert gave it a thumbs-up.
-Ebert said part of his positive review stemmed from his own interest in health foods and products.
+On At the Movies, Gene Siskel called the film well made except for the script, saying it failed to draw any meaningful parallels between the health crazes of the early 1900s and the 1990s.
+He said the film "regularly interrupt[s] the farce with some naked bodies just to keep us awake—barely," and gave the films a thumbs-down.
+Siskel's colleague Roger Ebert gave the film a thumbs-up, agreeing that the film lacked a strong message but was nevertheless a "fascinating microcosm of American history."

 Box office

 The film opened at number 5 at the US box office with $2,580,108 in its opening weekend.
 It grossed $6,562,513 in the US and Canada and $26 million worldwide.
 After regular showings on cable TV and a hard to find DVD release, the film became a cult classic and was finally released on Blu-ray by Shout!
 Factory in 2020.